Jakebobs/deploy-vue/VuePagesTutorial/step7/text.md

 # Adding a new view
-Now, after we've configured the router and app to dynamically scan for views.
-Adding a new view to our page is as simple as creating the .vue page.
+Now, after we've configured the router and app to dynamically scan for views, adding a new view to our page is as simple as creating the .vue page.
 To do this we will follow the following steps.

 `cd src`